 Time Estimates for Online Course Creation

 - Who are your learners?
 Will your content be very new to them, or will it build upon previously acquired skills and experiences?
 How do they typically learn – through hands-on practice and application, via presentation and demonstration, via documentation and handbooks?
 Have they engaged in online learning in the past?
-What were these experiences like (what attitudes might they bring to the experience?)
+What were these experiences like for them?

-- Once your audience and goals are well understood, take a look at these Time Estimates.
-Based on your goals (objectives), what level of interactivity seems best aligned with what you are trying to achieve?
+- What level of interactivity seems best aligned with your objectives?
+Once your audience and goals are well understood, take a look at these Time Estimates.
 About how long does it seem like it will take to create one hour of learner “seat time”?
 Note that your learning experience may be much longer, or much shorter, depending on your content.
 Adjust the design and development estimates accordingly.

-- Do you know who will develop the content for the experience, and the process by which this work will be accomplished?
+- Who will develop the content for the experience and how?
 The ranges provided above are for design and development only, which happens after (or sometimes concurrently with) the content development effort.
-Note also that additional time may be needed for content, technical and quality assurance reviews, and for implementation on a learning management system or other platform.
+Note also that additional time may be needed for content, technical, and quality assurance reviews, and for implementation on a learning management system or other platform.
 Course Kitchen may assist with these efforts, but please note that they may be outside the scope of time accounted for design and development.